WinVector/replyr/README.md

 Conclusion
 ----------

 `replyr` is package for speeding up reliable data manipulation using `dplyr` (especially on databases and `Spark`).
-It is also a good central place to collect patches and fixes needed to work around corner cases and semantic variations between versions of data sources (such as `Spark 1.6.2` versions `Spark 2.0.0`).
+It is also a good central place to collect patches and fixes needed to work around corner cases and semantic variations between versions of data sources.

 Clean up
 --------